Which events can you attend at the Venice Carnival?

 The festivities of the Venice Carnival could be considered as a series of historical re-enactments and celebrations.
 This makes it totally different from other well-known carnivals such as the ones in Brazil and in Germany.

 The Festa Veneziana

-On Sunday, the main event is a historical water parade of decorated boats (corteo storico di imbarcazioni addobbate) at 12 o’clock.
-The parade starts near the Rialto bridge around 11 AM.
-If you want to have a good view, you should go to the Pescheria (fish market) area, near Naranzaria.
-Afterwards, you should move across the city to the Cannaregio district to be in time for the parade at 12 o’clock.
-Once you’re there, you can join the entertainment (which starts at 11 AM) and try some typical Venetian food, such as ‘sarde in soar’ (fried sardines in a sweet-and-sour onion gravy), ‘bigoli in salsa’ (pasta served with an anchovy and onion sauce) and ‘fritole’.
+Sunday starts with the first regata of the carnevale, where the women will be rowing in gondolini.
+The start is foreseen at 10.15.
+It is followed by the historical water parade of decorated boats (corteo storico di imbarcazioni addobbate).
+The parade starts at Punta della Dogana around 11 AM and will arrive at the Cannaregio district around 12 o’clock.
+You can join the entertainment (which starts at 11 AM) and try some typical Venetian food, such as ‘sarde in soar’ (fried sardines in a sweet-and-sour onion gravy), ‘bigoli in salsa’ (pasta served with an anchovy and onion sauce) and ‘fritole’.
 It is certainly worthwhile to attend these events if you’re in Venice or even to go a few days earlier than planned.

 Festa delle Marie

 The parade of the Marie refers to the Purification of Mary, which was the day when all marriages were blessed.
 At the same time, the Venetian Doge offered magnificent jewels as a bridal dowry to 12 poor Venetian girls.
 However, in 973, pirates kidnapped the 12 Marie and their jewellery during the ceremony.
 The parade is a commemoration to thank the Virgin Mary for her help in rescuing these girls.